ministryofjustice/opg-docker-monitoring/README.md

 OPG Uchiwa was originally designed to run alongside a local Sensu API service on the same host (in the same docker-compose) called sensuapi.
 This was achieved by setting a number of environment variables for docker that defined the single end point in the `/etc/sensu/uchiwa.json` configuration file (see sample `env` file in this repository) and adding a `link` in the docker-compose file.

+This method has been preserved for backwards compatibility so that existing environments can run unchanged with the version that supports multiple end points.
+If none are defined it reverts to the default config.

 To configure multiple Sensu API end points (Data Centers) you need to define how many and then define each one using the following variables:

 - UCHIWA_SENSU_MULTIPLE (number of data centres minus one - indexing starts from zero)